hercychang/prep-step-1/part1-data_types/primitive_data_types.md

 **Nil:** Ruby represents nothingness with the keyword `nil`.
 Sometimes the absence of data is as important as data itself.

-**NB:** Symbols are another primitive data, but they're relatively rare, and you won't need to learn them for our application process.
+**NB:** Symbols are another primitive data type, but they're relatively rare, and you won't need to learn them for our application process.